General Terms and Conditions

 corrected by another translator at the expense of the Translator or claim a

-reduction of the remuneration or rescind the contract.
-The correction of defects shall be deemed to have failed if, after several
+defects shall be deemed to have failed if, after several attempts to correct

 and times for delivery shall be agreed upon when an order is given and